-IMA primarily invests in fixed-income securities, which are traded in dealer markets.
-When determining which dealers with whom to trade, IMA takes into account dealers' (i) expertise and market- making capabilities with respect to the type of securities being bought or sold, (ii) history of making competitive bids and offers, and (iii) history of flexibility with respect to settlement dates.
+IMA's Portfolio Managers primarily invests in fixed-income securities, which are traded in dealer markets.
+When determining which dealers with whom to trade, IMA takes into account dealers' (i) expertise and market-making capabilities with respect to the type of securities being bought or sold, (ii) history of making competitive bids and offers, and (iii) history of flexibility with respect to settlement dates.
 In seeking best execution, the IMA investment team shall execute securities transactions for client accounts in such a manner that the client's total cost or proceeds in each transaction is most favorable under the circumstances of the particular transaction.
-While it is IMA's general practice to transact business with the dealer making the best bid or offer on each security transaction, consistent with settlement date needs of its clients, IMA is not obligated to choose the broker-dealer offering the lowest available commission rate or price if, in the trader's reasonable judgement more favorable execution can be achieved elsewhere.
+While it is IMA's general practice to transact business with the dealer making the best bid or offer on each security transaction, consistent with settlement date needs of its clients, IMA is not obligated to choose the broker-dealer offering the lowest available price (or, if trading equities, lowest available commission) if, in the trader's reasonable judgement more favorable execution can be achieved elsewhere.
 In seeking best execution and negotiating commission rates, the commission cost is one factor IMA considers.
 Other factors include, but are not limited to, price, quality, speed, efficiency, confidentiality reliability of brokerage services, execution capability, a firm's financial responsibility, the difficulty of specific transactions, and any other logistical or processing considerations.

 Purchase and sale orders for fixed income securities are primarily executed by IMA's portfolio managers, and traders under the general supervision of The Head of Fixed Income for Invesco Managed Accounts.
-The Head of Fixed Income for Invesco Managed Accounts and IMA's portfolio managers report up to the Head of Invesco Fixed Income.
 In addition, IMA may utilize the Invesco Trading Desk for execution of certain new issue fixed income trades.
 Trades placed by the Invesco Trading Desk are under the general supervision of the Invesco Global Head of Fixed Income Trading.